End It On This

 I suppose this entry marks the end of an era, albeit a short one.
 I write this in Tokyo, having finished out my year at the Northeast Hope International School.
 Time to catch you up on what went down during my last few weeks there.
 This blog is in serious need of a capstone.

 The next day, all of us save for Emma and Ben spent the day climbing Huashan, one of the 5 sacred peaks in China.
 I'm pretty proud of making it to the top, given my less-than-desirable physical condition, despite the fact that I work out regularly.
 Just goes to show that no amount of Firm Fanny Lifting can prepare you for a big mountain kicking your ass.
 It was worth every drop of sweat, however, as the views were more than rewarding.
-The scenery (and perfect, clear weather accompanying it) was some of the most spectacular I've seen in China.
+The scenery (and perfect, clear weather accompanying it) was some of the most spect

 The euphoria was not to last, however - that night's dinner assaulted me (and the others, though to a lesser extent) with a particularly disgusting case of food poisoning.
 I won't go into detail, but I spent that night going poo-poo every 45 minutes and then I threw up violently into a wastebasket by my bed the next morning.
 I don't recommend getting food poisoning when staying at a hostel; it's kinda rough having to go through all that mess atop a communal squatter as opposed to a private Western bathroom.